andersblehr/andersblehr.github.io/01-resume.md

 > * **Tools:** Git, Xcode, Eclipse, Google Plugin for Eclipse, Maven, iTunes Connect, TestFlight
 > * **Method:** Continuous refactoring :)

-The unifying idea behind this app for <u>shared contact lists</u> ([full feature set](https://origon.co)) is <u>per list data replication</u>: I maintain and give you access to my contact information, and you maintain and give me access to yours.
+The unifying idea behind this app (iOS only) for <u>shared contact lists</u> ([full feature set](https://origon.co)) is <u>per list data replication</u>: I maintain and give you access to my contact information, and you maintain and give me access to yours.
 This way, our shared contact lists stay up to date.

-To enable users to mirror each other's contact information, <u>the app (iOS only) and the backend together constitute a replication framework</u> that seemlessly persists changes from indvidual users and pushes those same changes back out to linked users.
+To enable users to mirror each other's contact information, <u>the app and the backend together constitute a replication framework</u> that seemlessly persists changes from indvidual users and pushes those same changes back out to linked users.

 The app is implemented in Objective-C ([code](https://github.com/andersblehr/Origon)), while the backend, implemented in Java ([code](https://github.com/andersblehr/OrigonBackend)), runs serverlessly on Google App Engine and utilises RESTEasy for the replication API and Objectify for object graph persistence in Google Cloud Datastore.

 <small><em>\* I no longer maintain Origon, but it's still [available](https://itunes.apple.com/us/app/origon-shared-contact-lists/id988915565) in the App Store, which it will continue to be until it stops working.</em></small>

-### Microsoft (2008-2012)
+### Microsoft Development Center Norway &sdot; 2008-2012

 #### 2010-2012: Senior Program Manager

+> ###### Feature owner, Distributed Topology & Backup/Restore, SharePoint Search 2013
+> * **Infrastructure:** Windows Server, SharePoint, .NET, WCF/SOAP
+> * **Languages:** C#, Java
+> * **Framework:** .NET
+> * **Database:** SQL Server
+> * **Standards & formats:** HTTP, SOAP, WSDL, XML
+> * **Tools:** Git, Visual Studio, PowerShell, SharePoint, Product Studio (internal bug tracker), Excel, Remote Desktop
+> * **Methods:** Scrum, TDD

+For Search in SharePoint 2013, FAST's <u>next generation search</u>, which had been under development for a few years prior to the acquisition, was <u>ported from Java to .NET and C# and adapted as a SharePoint Service Application</u>, to replace the search options built for SharePoint 2010.
+I was <u>feature owner for topology management and scaling</u> (provisioning, enablement, disablement and removal of search nodes in the distributed search architecture, and distribution of search components among nodes) and <u>backup & restore of distributed search indices across topologies</u>.

+For this, I worked with the local development and test disciplines, and in addition <u>managed a remote team of 10-15 developers and testers</u> in Colombo, Sri Lanka.

+#### 2008-2010: Senior Development Lead

+> ###### Development lead, Search Core, FAST Search Server 2010 for SharePoint
+> * **Infrastructure:** Windows Server, Linux, SharePoint, .NET, WCF/SOAP, IP sockets
+> * **Languages:** C++, C#, Python
+> * **Framework:** .NET
+> * **Database:** SQL Server
+> * **Standards & formats:** HTTP, SOAP, WSDL, XML
+> * **Tools:** Git, Visual Studio, SharePoint, Product Studio (internal bug tracker), Excel, Remote Desktop
+> * **Methods:** Scrum, TDD

+The Office 2010 wave was nearly halfway to completion when <u>Microsoft acquired FAST in 2008</u>, which effectively meant that we had less than two years to <u>integrate organisationally</u>, identify and <u>remediate any non-compliant use of open source software</u>, and develop and <u>ship an integrated search solution as part of SharePoint 2010</u>.

+I <u>lead a team of highly skilled and fiercely independent developers</u> who had been working on the search core since the very early days of FAST.
+They were apprehensive about the acquisistion and what it would mean for them and their code, but they put their doubts aside and did their utmost to <u>make the the search core pluggable as a SharePoint Service Application</u>.

+In the period leading up to code freeze ahead of release, I was <u>part of the management group that conducted daily bug triages</u> for the overall FAST team.
+I also <u>defended bugfixes in the Office-wide bug triage in Redmond</u>, among which was a group of <u>fixes for a ship/no-ship performance issue that it had taken us weeks of profiling and analysis to narrow down</u>.

+### Fast Search & Transfer (FAST) &sdot; 2005-2008

+#### 2007-2008: Director, Solutions Architecture Centre EMEA

 I'm working my way back in time, please come back later :)

-#### 2008-2010: Senior Development Lead
+#### 2005-2007: Senior Solutions Architect

 I'm working my way back in time, please come back later :)